 Before moving to your new accommodation make a point of collecting some various sized used cardboard boxes.
-You will definitely need them for the move, and the cardboard can be reused for many purposes.
+You will definitely need them for the move, and the cardboard can be reused.

 This will keep them strong and 100% recyclable for the next person to use.

-Thinking ahead; any soft materials that you will be taking with you will make excellent wrapping to protect your breakables.
-For this you could use your clothes, towels, sheets, rags, etc, the only real limitation is your imagination.
+Thinking ahead, the soft materials you will be taking with you will make excellent wrapping to protect your breakables.
+For this, you could use your clothes, towels, sheets, rags, etc. The only real limitation is your imagination.

 This is also a good time for a declutter.
 Try to donate as much stuff as possible and take your time to examine what is important to you.
 Donating your previously much-loved stuff is the right thing to do as it can now be much loved by another.

-With this in mind also recognize that you should now try to kit out your new accomodation in a sustainable manner.
+With this in mind, also recognize that you should now try to kit out your new accommodation in a sustainable manner.

 Reuse, Recycle, Repurpose

-Check out the free adds, bulletin boards, and thrift stores before, as a last resort, buying anything new.
+Check out the free ads, bulletin boards, and thrift stores before buying anything new as a last resort.

 Now is the time to get arty!